moka-soft/speedest/README.md

     php artisan migrate

-Start the local development server.
+Start the local development server:

     php artisan serve

+#### Demo Application

+You can set faker data using our assistant:

+    php artisan speedest:setup

+This will create a user with the follow credentials:

+**E-mail**: usain@speedest.dev

+**Password**: UsainBolt

-You can now access the server at http://localhost:8000.
+You can now access the server at http://localhost:8000

 **TL;DR command list**